What kind of return can we expect from our 401(k)?

 Of course, your actual return depends on the plan you have, the fees you pay and the performance of the stock and bond markets.

-That's why 401(k) plans are one of the best options you have to save and build financial security right now.
+A 401(k) plan is one of the best options you have to save and build financial security.

 "What you don't want to do is not contribute or let money sit in a savings account earning nothing," Benz says.

-Brightscope, a financial information company that provides analytics on investments and retirement plans, provided us with this list of mutual funds.
+Brightscope, a financial information company that provides analytics on investments and retirement plans, provided us with this list of mutual funds, and Morningstar provided the performance data as of Oct.
+1.

 Returns and Expenses